SarahUsound/b_mode/README.md

 1. gray-scale values are normalized according to the highest and lowest values in the first file of the directory
 2. scan angle was incremented at a constant rate

+#### Functions ####
+Two of the functions in this repo are used to generate grayscale images.
+Those are pieFig and barFig, described below.

+Other functions in this repo can be used to process data before imaging.
+These are sampleHold and cleanPeak.
+To read about how these functions alter your data, see the notes in the function files.
+To see pictures of example outputs from these functions, see the /exampleImages/functionBehaviors folder.

+Functions like sampleHold and cleanPeak should be added to the signal processing algorithm section of your b_mode.m script as described in the comments of the script.
+An example use could be to see how your final image would look if you had used a lower sampling rate on the analog signal, or to see an image without a large outlier disturbance.

 ##### pieFig #####